M66B/FairEmail/docs/FAQ-de-rLI.md

 <a name="faq117"></a>
 **(117) Can you help me restore my purchase?**

-Google manages all purchases, so as developer I have little control over purchases.
+Google verwaltet alle Einkäufe, so dass ich als Entwickler wenig Kontrolle über Einkäufe habe.
 So, basically the only thing I can do, is give some advice:

 * Make sure you have an active, working internet connection
 * Make sure you are logged in with the right Google account and that there is nothing wrong with your Google account
-* Open the Play store application and wait at least a minute to give it time to synchronize with the Google servers
-* Open FairEmail and navigate to the pro features screen to let FairEmail check the purchases
+* Stellen Sie sicher, dass Sie FairEmail über das richtige Google-Konto installiert haben, wenn mehrere Google-Konten auf Ihrem Gerät eingerichtet wurden.
+* Öffnen Sie die App des Play Store und warten Sie mindestens eine Minute, um ihr Zeit zu geben, sich mit den Google-Servern zu synchronisieren.
+* Öffnen Sie FairEmail und navigieren Sie zum Bildschirm mit den Pro-Funktionen, damit FairEmail die Einkäufe überprüfen kann.

 You can also try to clear the cache of the Play store app via the Android apps settings.
 Restarting the device might be necessary to let the Play store recognize the purchase correctly.